ericproffitt/TopicModelsVB.jl/README.md

 ```
  ●●● user 1741
-1. Sets for Mathematics
-2. On Understanding Types, Data Abstraction, and Polymorphism
-3. Can programming be liberated from the von {N}eumann style? {A} functional style and its algebra of programs
-4. Haskell's overlooked object system
-5. Contracts for higher-order functions
-6. Principles of programming with complex objects and collection types
-7. Ownership types for safe programming: preventing data races and deadlocks
-8. Modern {C}ompiler {I}mplementation in {J}ava
-9. Functional pearl: implicit configurations--or, type classes reflect the values of types
-10. Featherweight Java: A Minimal Core Calculus for Java and GJ
-11. On the expressive power of programming languages
-12. Typed Memory Management in a Calculus of Capabilities
-13. Dependent Types in Practical Programming
-14. Functional programming with bananas, lenses, envelopes and barbed wire
-15. The essence of compiling with continuations
-16. Recursive Functions of Symbolic Expressions and Their Computation by Machine, Part I
-17. Visual Programming
-18. Dynamic optimization for functional reactive programming using generalized algebraic data types
-19. Why Dependent Types Matter
-20. Types and programming languages
+1. On Understanding Types, Data Abstraction, and Polymorphism
+2. Can programming be liberated from the von {N}eumann style? {A} functional style and its algebra of programs
+3. Haskell's overlooked object system
+4. Contracts for higher-order functions
+5. Why Dependent Types Matter
+6. Modern {C}ompiler {I}mplementation in {J}ava
+7. Generalising monads to arrows
+8. Functional programming with bananas, lenses, envelopes and barbed wire
+9. Featherweight Java: A Minimal Core Calculus for Java and GJ
+10. On the expressive power of programming languages
+11. Ownership types for safe programming: preventing data races and deadlocks
+12. Dependent Types in Practical Programming
+13. The essence of compiling with continuations
+14. Types and programming languages
+15. A {S}yntactic {T}heory of {D}ynamic {B}inding
+16. Principles of programming with complex objects and collection types
+17. Functional pearl: implicit configurations--or, type classes reflect the values of types
+18. Typed Memory Management in a Calculus of Capabilities
+19. Type Classes with Functional Dependencies
+20. Macros as multi-stage computations: type-safe, generative, binding macros in MacroML
+21. Dynamic optimization for functional reactive programming using generalized algebraic data types
+22. Monadic Parsing in Haskell
+23. Monadic Parser Combinators
+24. Types, abstraction and parametric polymorphism
+25. Fast and Loose Reasoning Is Morally Correct
+26. Scrap your boilerplate: a practical design pattern for generic programming
+27. A comparative study of language support for generic programming
+28. Recursive Functions of Symbolic Expressions and Their Computation by Machine, Part I
+29. Definitional interpreters for higher-order programming languages
+30. A new notation for arrows
+31. The design and implementation of typed scheme
+32. A theory of type polymorphism in programming
+33. Sets for Mathematics
+34. Adoption and focus: practical linear types for imperative programming
+35. Languages of the Future
+36. The {Calculus of Constructions}
+37. Scrap your nameplate: (functional pearl)
+38. Foundations for structured programming with GADTs
+39. Synthesizing Object-Oriented and Functional Design to Promote Re-Use
+40. A Tutorial on (Co)Algebras and (Co)Induction
+41. The next 700 programming languages
+42. Visual Programming
+43. The Definition of Standard ML - Revised
+44. Call-by-name, call-by-value, and the $\lambda$-calculus
+45. Stack-Based Typed Assembly Language
+46. Associated types with class
+47. Programming Languages: Application and Interpretation
+48. Type Systems
+49. Ott: Effective Tool Support for the Working Semanticist
+50. Typed Contracts for Functional Programming
 ```

 ## GPU Acceleration